 Schedule a free 30-minute consulting session

-Founder transitions are a pivotal moment in the life of an organization.
-When the person who birthed the organization, nurtured and supported it (sometimes for decades) decides to step down, a lot of emotions and anxieties surface.
-It can all get a bit messy, fast!
+Founder/Long-Term ED (LTE) transitions are pivotal moments in the life of an organization.
+When the person who birthed the organization, nurtured and supported it (sometimes for decades) decides to step down, a lot of emotions and anxieties surface for the founder/LTE, staff, board, participants, and other stakeholders.

-The board and staff need to step-up in new and different ways.
-And, the founder has to start stepping back and letting go.
+The board and staff need to step up in new and different ways.
+And, the departing has to start stepping back and letting go.
 Not as easy as it sounds.

-How will the organization survive without our founder?
+How will the organization survive without our founder/LTE?

-Will some or all of our funders and donors jump ship?
+Will some of our funders and donors jump ship?

 How will the organization survive without me?